 Candidates must have a degree in Veterinary Medicine.
 Board certification in Veterinary Radiology (ACVR or ECVDI) is preferred, but candidates who have recently completed an approved residency and are board eligible in Veterinary Radiology will be considered.
 Candidates that are in the process of completing an approved residency and willbe board eligible at the completion of their residency training program will also be considered.

 Distribution of effort in the Section and Department will be determined in accordance with the service needs, academic priorities, and the candidate's expertise and academic goals in diagnostic imaging.
 Clinical teaching and service in the Cornell University Hospital for Animals, lecture and laboratory instruction of veterinary students and house officers, and independent and collaborative research are negotiable.
 Extensive opportunities for collaborative research exist at the College and University, including Weill Medical College and technology campuses in New York City.

 Clinical duties require flexible working hours that may include daytime, evening, and weekend responsibilities.
 The candidate should have strong interpersonal skills and the ability to work cooperatively with all of the sections in the Hospital.

 Salary, rank and title will be commensurate with academic credentials and experience.

-Review of applications will begin on May 15th, 2013, and continue until the positions are filled.
+Review of applications will begin June 1, 2016 and continue until the position is filled.